Animal field guide

 Natural range, not this specific capture location.

 To find Monkfish in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside the natural habitat fits Lure Patience because the animal's body, movement, and shelter are shaped around that place. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_atlantic, mediterranean.
+The natural habitat fits Lure Patience because the animal's body, movement, and shelter are shaped around that place. than by covering too much ground.

-- Protected habitat blocks within the natural habitat fits Lure Patience because the animal's body, movement, and shelter are shaped around that place.
+- Protected habitat blocks within native range keys: north_atlantic, mediterranean.
+The natural habitat fits Lure Patience because the animal's body, movement, and shelter are shaped around that place.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.